-- L2 id_num specifies that the zone is Layer 2 (for running the device in Transparent Mode).
-The ID number (id_num) identifies the VLAN to which the zone is bound.
-The name you specify (zone) must begin with "L2-". - tunnel zone specifies that the new zone is a VPN tunnel zone, and identifies the tunnel-out zone (zone).
+- L2 id\num Specifies that the zone is Layer 2 (for running the device in transparent mode).
+The ID number (id\num) identifies the VLAN to which the zone is bound.
+The name you specify (zone) must begin with "L2-". - tunnel zone -Specifies that the new zone is a VPN tunnel zone, and identifies the tunnel-out zone (zone). - shared-dmz-Specifies that the new zone is a shared DMZ zone, a Layer 3 security zone (for running the device in NAT/route mode), which can be bound only to a loopback interface.
+The default interface is null.

-Example 1: The following command creates a new Layer 2 zone named L2-Sales, with VLAN ID number 1:
+Example 1: The following command creates a new Layer 2 zone named L2-Sales with VLAN ID number 1: